LubovFedoseeva/Analysis-of-the-activities-4-companies/README.md

 # Analytic_task_vk

-This is the directory for checking analytic task for VK on intership Data Analyst.
+This is the directory for checking analytic task for VK on internship Data Analyst.

 The data was given and need to do conclusions with visualisation via Jupyter Notebook.